neumino/thinky/documentation/api/model.md

 Define a "has one" relation between two models.
 The foreign key is `rightKey` and will be stored in `OtherModel`.

 If you want to store the foreign key on the model creating the relation, use [belongsTo](#belongsto).
+Do not use the primary key of `OtherModel` as the right key.

 The arguments are: